-- setting and reviewing ABS policies and principles for key statistical collection methods, standards and classifications, and for data and metadata management best practice
+- setting and reviewing ABS policies and principles for key statistical collection methods, standards and classifications

-- providing leadership and expertise in the development and implementation of statistical and data management standards, practices and procedures within the ABS and National Statistical Service (NSS).
+- providing leadership and expertise in the development of statistical and data management standards, practices and procedures within the ABS and National Statistical Service (NSS)

 Key outputs from the program cover the following areas:

-- training and assistance to subject matter areas in the use and/or development of statistical collection methods, standards and associated tools for their implementation
+- build capability in subject matter areas in the use and/or development of statistical collection methods, standards and associated tools for their implementation

 The main medium-term developments in the program are to:

-- review the Australian and New Zealand Standard Classification of Occupations (ANZSCO) to ensure that it remains relevant by identifying emerging occupations – due June 2014
+- review the Standard Economic Sector Classification of Australia to ensure that it remains relevant for the publishing of national accounts and related statistics - due June 2014

-- promulgate relevant standards for population, social, economic and environmental statistics on the ABS intranet and the ABS website – ongoing
+- promulgate and increase awareness for relevant standards for population, social, economic and environmental statistics on the ABS intranet and the ABS website - ongoing

 - develop and implement best practices and standards for collecting survey data by web-forms and other electronic modes - ongoing.